Race Equity Glossary

 Explicit acknowledgment of the workings of race and racism in social contexts or in one’s personal life.
 An understanding of white privilege, owning the realities of racism in our contemporary society and taking responsibility for them, is crucial.

-In a Race Equity condition:
+Race Equity Framework

 Racism is a doctrine or teaching, without scientific support, that does three things.
 First, it claims to find racial differences in things like character and intelligence.
 Second, racism asserts the superiority of one race over another or others.
 Finally, it seeks to maintain that dominance through a complex system of beliefs, behaviors, use of language and policies.
 Racism reflects and enforces a pervasive view, in white dominated U.S. culture that people of color are inferior to whites.